graphile/graphile.github.io/src/pages/postgraphile/community-plugins.md

   create associations (forward and backward) between models via polymorphic associations. (same concept as postgraphile-plugin-connection-filter-polymorphic).
-- [postgraphile-index-to-unique-constraint-plugin](https://github.com/hansololai/postgraphile-index-to-unique-constraint-plugin) - create fake unique constraint from unique index. (unique constraint) are used to construct `fooByBarId`.
-But by default the field are not created for unique index.
-This plugin fix it.
+- [postgraphile-index-to-unique-constraint-plugin](https://github.com/hansololai/postgraphile-index-to-unique-constraint-plugin) - extends PostGraphile's unique constraint detection to unique indexes also.
 - [postgraphile-plugin-custom-filter](https://github.com/RoadRunnerEngineering/postgraphile-plugin-custom-filter) -
   adds a `customFilter:` arg to connections that offers user defined filters on any conditions, as long as they can be fit into a `where`